carlfranklin/ScreenToolsDemo/README.md

             //
             // To test it, you need to load the following url in a browser window:
             // https://www.earthcam.com/world/ireland/dublin/?cam=templebar
-            // You also need to press F11 to run browser in kiosk mode.

             Settings settings = null;